-- The special educational needs (SEND) budget is managed by the Headteache with the Academy Finance team, SEND Governor, SENDCo and school admin team. - Resources (including support from external professionals) are requested and ordered as necessary to support each pupil's individual learning. - Regular meetings are held to monitor impact of extra support.

-• The governing body is kept informed of funding decisions.
+- The special educational needs (SEND) budget is managed by the Headteacher and Finance Officer with support and input from CAT Finance team and the school SENDCo. - Resources (including support from external professionals) are requested and ordered as necessary to support each pupil's individual learning. - Regular meetings are held to monitor impact of extra support. - The governing body is kept informed of funding decisions.